YesInAJiffy/AI/LLM/readme.md

 **✅ Answer: c) Number of parameters**
 **Explanation**: The term "large" in LLM refers to the **number of parameters** in the model.
 These parameters define the model's capacity to learn and represent complex patterns in data.

+In the context of **Large Language Models (LLMs)**, **parameters** refer to the internal variables that the model learns during training.
+These parameters are the core components that enable the model to understand and generate human-like text.

+---

+### 🔍 **What Are Parameters in an LLM?**

+- **Definition**: Parameters are numerical values (typically weights and biases) in the neural network that determine how input data is transformed into output.
+- **Function**: They control how the model processes language—how it understands context, syntax, semantics, and generates coherent responses.
+- **Scale**: LLMs like GPT-3 or GPT-4 have **billions** (or even **trillions**) of parameters.
+For example:
+  - GPT-3: ~175 billion parameters
+  - GPT-4: Estimated to be even larger (exact number not publicly confirmed)

+---

+### 🧠 **Why Parameters Matter**

+- **More parameters = more capacity** to learn complex patterns in language.
+- They allow the model to:
+  - Understand nuanced meanings
+  - Maintain context across long conversations
+  - Generate diverse and accurate responses

+---

+### 📊 **Analogy**

+Think of parameters like the **settings on a massive control panel**.
+During training, the model adjusts these settings to best predict the next word or sentence based on the input it receives.
+The more settings (parameters) it has, the more finely it can tune its understanding.

+---

 ---

 ### **Q2.
 Which architecture is best suited for semantic search?